keyvanfatehi/curex/README.md

     frequency: 1000 * 60 * 5, // how often to make a request (optional, defaults to 5 minutes)
     expectStatusCode: 200, // http status code (optional, defaults to 200)
     expectMatchBody: new RegExp("all good in the hood"), // (optional, doesn't check body by default)
-    alertBegan: function() {
+    alertBegan: function(reason) {
-      // mon is a backbone model representing the server monitor
+      // reason could be a string or an object
       // e.g. require('sms_sender').sendSMS(1234567890, "my app is down!!!");
-      // or perhaps send a Raven (getsentry.com)
+      // or perhaps send a Raven with https://github.com/getsentry/raven-node },
-    },
     alertEnded: function(downtime) {
-      // find a way to calm yourself, everything is cool now, your checks were good
       // downtime is a human-readable string. e.g. "4 minutes 5 seconds"
+      // let yourself know everything is ok now
     }
   },
   my_other_app: {